 I have personally maintained the same QSO while traveling from southwest Connecticut up north through the state never really knowing which repeater I was on.
-Not totally true since the radio display will tell you based on your naming of the channels.
+This is not totally true since the radio display will tell you based on your naming convention of each channels.
 Point is, it is very much like a cellphone.
 It just works when the repeaters have some overlapping coverage!
 It also conveniently works as you travel from one coverage to another.
 Again, the difference is from scan is that the radio registers with a usable repeater on a TG as you specify.